SearchStax Bolt

 For example, if a university in California wanted to rank their content for their teaching credential program, it would be important to search relevant keyword phrases and see who the competitors are.

-As seen here, National University and Cal State Long Beach are both direct competitors and SERP competitors, while other resources that are not universities on the page are simply search competitors.
+As seen here, National University and Cal State Long Beach are both direct competitors and SERP competitors, while other resources on the page are simply search competitors.

 When doing competitor research for content gaps, it’s essential to audit their content closely, find where you can improve your content offerings to add more value than they do and even pinpoint outdated content where you can find easier wins.